Judecoin/judecoin/README.md

-# Monero
+# JUDECOIN

-Copyright (c) 2014-2021 The Monero Project.
+Copyright (c) 2018-2021 The judecoinProject.
-Portions Copyright (c) 2012-2013 The Cryptonote developers.
+Portions Copyright (c) The Cryptonote developers.

 ## Table of Contents